Mike Pence: Post-vice presidency (2021–present)

-Classified documents
+Classified documents investigation

-In January 2023, Pence asked his lawyer to search his home "out of an abundance of caution".
+In January 2023, after classified documents were found at the home of President Joe Biden, Pence asked his lawyer to search his home "out of an abundance of caution".
 The attorney found around a dozen documents marked as classified in Pence's Indiana home and turned over the documents to the FBI.
 The discovery came after Pence had repeatedly said that he did not have classified documents.
 Pence has taken responsibility for the documents and said that he was unaware of his possession of them.
-The FBI and the Justice Department’s National Security Division reviewed the incident.
+The FBI and the Justice Department's National Security Division reviewed the incident.
 Pence indicated he would "fully cooperate".
 On February 10, the FBI searched his home.

-Political positions

-In 2016, Pence was described as being staunchly conservative on fiscal and social issues, with his political views strongly shaped by his Christian faith and by the conservative political theorist Russell Kirk.
-As vice president, Pence defended debt- and deficit-spending as a measure to stimulate economic growth.
-During his acceptance speech for the nomination of Republican vice presidential candidate at the 2016 Republican National Convention he said: "I'm a Christian, a conservative, and a Republican, in that order."
-As one commentator put it, "Pence doesn't simply wear his faith on his sleeve—he wears the entire Jesus jersey."
+In June, the Department of Justice notified Pence that its investigation had ended and that no charges would be brought forward.